pravega/pravega-samples/standalone-examples/README.md

 This example includes two applications, a ConsoleReader and a ConsoleWriter.
 You might want to run ConsoleReader in one window and ConsoleWriter in another window.

 ### ConsoleReader
 Use this application to launch an application that reads from a stream and emits all of the Events onto the console.
+This application runs until you terminate it.

 ```
 $ bin/consoleReader [-scope myScope] [-name myStream] [-uri tcp://127.0.0.1:9090]